RetrainIt/CNED/README.md

 ---

-*Please note that the NED dataset is provided for research purposes only.
+*Please note that the CNED dataset is provided for research purposes only.
 Any commercial use is strictly prohibited without prior consent.*